 Who is it aimed at?
 Accredited by the Department for Education, this nationally recognised programme is aimed at early years, primary, special and secondary colleagues who are, or are aspiring to become a senior leader with responsibility for leading across the school, such a phase leader, core subject leader on the senior leadership team, head of department, deputy headteacher, assistant head teacher, or other senior staff.

-Programme Starting in the autumn 2019, the NPQSL programme takes between 12 and 18 months to complete and involves:
+Programme Starting in Autumn 2020, the NPQSL programme takes between 12 and 18 months to complete and involves:

 - 5 full day face to face core training sessions facilitated by outstanding senior leaders from across the region